Fransco35/VeritasBlog/README.md

 ## FEATURES
-- FaceBook Sign up and login or
+- FaceBook Sign up and login
-- Google Sign up and login or
+- Google Sign up and login
-- email and password sign up and login
+- Email and password sign up and login
 - Post Pagination
 - Blog post upload including text and images(using multer)
 - Search input functionality
+- Commenting functionality for readers
 - Display blog post according to dates posted in a descending order

 ## Env.
 Variables